uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/modifiers.rst

     **Requirements**: ``item_accessor`` should not be empty.

-    **Returns**: ``true`` if an element is removed by the current thread; ``false`` if it was removed by another thread.
+    **Returns**: ``true`` if an element is removed by the current thread; ``false`` if it is removed by another thread.